coreeng/knowledge-platform/knowledge-base/content/bootcamp/modules/p2p-fast-feedback/epic-reference-application.md

 ### Tekton

-Get a locally running [Tekton Cluster for this epic](/bootcamp/setup-and-access/epic-tekton/).
+Get a locally running [Tekton Cluster for this epic](https://tekton.dev/docs/getting-started/).
-For deployed testing the applicaiton can be deployed to your local cluster.
+For deployed testing the application can be deployed to your local cluster.

 ### GitHub Actions